drogue-iot/blog.drogue.io/content/2021-06-02-drogue-device-wasm/index.md

 ![Button and Led](browser.png)

+You can even try out this example [here](http://people.redhat.com/~ulilleen/drogue-device/).

 # Whats next?

 So, does this mean drogue device has changed focus and will be Web 4.0?
 Probably not!
 Instead, consider this an example how drogue-device can be used with any async executor in `no_std` land, with some minimal glue code attached.